Faulconbridge, New South Wales: History and description

 Fire Chief Phil Koperberg lived in Watkin Wombat Way.
 He later became a politician representing the seat of the Blue Mountains.

 A number of Aboriginal carvings are also to be found on the rock shelves in the area.

-The most prominent landmark in the area is the ruined house called Eurama, two kilometres west of Faulconbridge station.
+One of the most prominent landmarks in the area is the ruined house called Eurama, two kilometres west of Faulconbridge station.
 This substantial stone house with Tudor chimneys was built in 1881 by the stonemason Paddy Ryan, for Andrew McCulloch.
 The property was substantial enough, or the owner had enough influence, to even warrant its own platform on the nearby railway line, Numantia.
 At first it was called Weemala, but the name was changed to Eurama by later owners.
 It was unused for some time until being restored by a new owner, but was then destroyed by bushfires in 1968.
 The region was again under threat during the 2013 New South Wales bushfires.

-The name Faulconbridge contains half of the letters of the alphabet, none used twice, including all five vowels.